What You Need to Know About Oral Health and COVID-19

 According to a three-month study, COVID-19 patients with high levels of IL-6 were at a significantly greater risk of suffering life-threatening respiratory problems.

-This doesn’t come as a big surprise to dentists, seeing as gum disease is linked to respiratory infections… This text opens a new tab to an article on healthy gums and lungs…, like pneumonia.
+This doesn’t come as a big surprise to dentists, seeing as gum disease is linked to respiratory infections, like pneumonia.

 This study also reported: